davidmacro/frog2features/README.md

 ## What is the difference between FROG and Frog2Features?
 FROG is a stand alone application that produces preprocessed output.
 Frog2Features takes that output and creates a set of usable features.

-## Will there be support for other languages?
+## Will there be support for other languages besides Dutch?
 Possibly.
+Frog2Features can be used on any dataset that conforms to the output of FROG.
+Since FROG can be trained on non-Ducth languages, it is in principle possible to use Frog2Features on other languages.
+However, all of FROG's presets currently target the Dutch language.